 We share our work openly.
 We take the time to provide and receive honest feedback.
 Everyone’s voice is valuable.
 In our world, expertise, passion and data speak louder than senior titles or tenure.
 We do not take ourselves seriously, but nothing is more serious to us than the quality of our work and the happiness of our players.

 Crafting a great company is a team effort that takes time.
 Everyone’s leadership and initiative matters.
 We work hard to become a little bit better at what we do, every day, by constantly learning from our failures and triumphs alike, and always challenging the status quo.

 Welcome to Super Evil Megacorp.
 Never settle for the lesser Evil.

-“Remote First means that we are intentional about our processes, technology, operations and culture, to make it feel equally productive, inclusive and fun to work at SEMC regardless of location”
+“Being all-remote means that we all work from different locations.
+It also means that we are intentional about our processes, technology, operations and culture, to make it feel equally productive, inclusive and fun to work at SEMC regardless of location”

-We are Remote First in order to:
+We are all-remote in order to:

 - Be able to work with the best talent regardless of location or life situation

 - Enable all staff everywhere to do their best work, most productively